navidnt/Lord-Trojan-Detection/README.md

 1. **Classification:** Identify whether a netlist contains a Hardware Trojan (`TROJANED` vs. `NO_TROJAN`).
 2. **Localization:** If a Trojan exists, accurately identify and list all gate instances that constitute the Trojan structure.

+More details can be found in the paper cited at the end of this document.

 ### Contest Scoring Rule
 The evaluation metric balances both detection correctness and localization precision:
 * **Base Score:** Awarded for correctly classifying netlists as Trojan-free or Trojan-infected.